gbdev/pandocs/content/MBC1.md

 (max 2MByte ROM and/or 32KByte RAM)

 This is the first MBC chip for the Game Boy.
-Any newer MBC chips are working similiar, so that is relative easy to upgrade a program from one MBC chip to another - or even to make it compatible to several different types of MBCs.
+Any newer MBC chips work similarly, so it is relatively easy to upgrade a program from one MBC chip to another - or to make it compatible with several different types of MBCs.

-Note that the memory in range 0000-7FFF is used for both reading from ROM, and for writing to the MBCs Control Registers.
+Note that the memory in range 0000-7FFF is used both for reading from ROM and writing to the MBCs Control Registers.

 ## ROM/RAM access